dec32/sekiro-battle-instinct/README.md

 # Battle Instinct

 Battle Instinct is a MOD for *Sekiro: Shadow Dies Twice*.
-It gives players the ability to perform multiple combat arts using directional inputs.
+It gives players the ability to perform multiple combat arts using motion inputs.

 The MOD supports both MNK and gamepads.